FluxNotes/flux/README.md

 [![BrowserStack](public/logos/Browserstack-logo.png)](https://www.browserstack.com/)

-[BrowserStack](https://www.browserstack.com/) is supporting FluxNotes through use of their service to test the code in this repository across browsers.
+[BrowserStack](https://www.browserstack.com/) is supporting Flux Notes™ through use of their service to test the code in this repository across browsers.